 Patients with a combination of Mitch TRH cup/heads made by Finsbury Orthopaedics, a unit of J&J, and Accolade femoral stems made by Stryker, should be closely monitored, the U.K.’s Medicines and Healthcare products Regulatory Agency said in a statement on its website.
 After four years, 10.7 percent of patients with the product combination required a second operation, according to a patient registry.

 Metal hips have come under scrutiny by regulators as researchers have highlighted some devices’s increased failure rates and higher risk of exposure to toxic materials.
-The U.S. Food and Drug Administration will meet June 27 to discuss safety concerns about devices made by manufacturers including J&J, Zimmer Holdings Inc. (ZMH) and Smith & Nephew Plc.
+The U.S. Food and Drug Administration will meet June 27 to discuss safety concerns about devices made by manufacturers including J&J, Zimmer Holdings Inc. (ZMH:US) and Smith & Nephew Plc.
 (SN/)